geovedi/book-notes/2021/the-anthropocene-reviewed.notes.md

 ## Three Farmers on Their Way to a Dance
 - The Power of Photographs
-  - Presence of daily-viewed photographs depicting the author and his partner.
+  - Presence of daily-viewed photographs depicting John and his partner.
   - Changing perception of the same photograph over the years.
   - Acknowledgment of how future perspectives alter the interpretation of the picture.
 - The Photograph by August Sander
   - Introduction to the photograph "Young Farmers, 1914" by August Sander.
   - Sander's extensive project "People of the 20th Century."
   - The photograph's significance as a well-known portrayal of young farmers.
-- The Author's Obsession with the Photograph
+- John's Obsession with the Photograph
   - Discovery of the photograph through Richard Powers's novel.
   - Personal fascination and years spent researching the depicted boys.
   - Description of the photograph and its captivating elements.